pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 The options for the ``layout`` property are:

--``default`` - Single terminal.
+* ``default`` - Single terminal.
-- ``split`` - Two terminals stacked above each other in ratio 60/40.
+* ``split`` - Two terminals stacked above each other in ratio 60/40.
-- ``split/2`` - Three terminals stacked above each other in ratio 50/25/25.
+* ``split/2`` - Three terminals stacked above each other in ratio 50/25/25.
-- ``lower`` - A single terminal is placed below any dashboard tabs, rather than being a tab of its own.
+* ``lower`` - A single terminal is placed below any dashboard tabs, rather than being a tab of its own.
 The ratio of dashboard tab to terminal is 70/30.
-- ``none`` - No terminal is displayed but can still be created from the drop down menu.
+* ``none`` - No terminal is displayed, but they can still be created from the drop down menu.

 When adding the ``terminal`` section, you must include the ``enabled`` property and set it to ``true`` as it is a required field when including the section.